 The income tax department uses various data analysis techniques to trace individuals who have not filed income tax returns or have underreported their income.
 As part of this effort, the department is collaborating with different government agencies to obtain information about individuals spending high amounts but not filing ITR or underreporting their income.

-High-value transactions are closely monitored by the Income Tax department through the concept of a statement of financial transaction (SFT) in Form 61A or a reportable account in Form 61B, submitted by specific entities.
-These entities are mandated to provide information about particular high-value transactions which they have registered, recorded, or maintained during the fiscal year.
+The income Tax department closely monitors high-value transactions through the concept of a statement of financial transaction (SFT) in Form 61A or a reportable account in Form 61B submitted by specific entities.
+These entities are mandated to provide information about particular high-value transactions that they have registered, recorded, or maintained during the fiscal year by 31 May of the immediate next fiscal year.
 This enables the Income Tax Department to track an individual's financial activities and ensure tax compliance.

 Here is a list of transactions that may trigger a notice from the Income Tax Department, as this data is collected from the respective reporting authorities: